eshanbehal/CalculatorApp/readme.md

 5. Also have added some java code after designing my layout page for my calculator app in order to make my buttons working.

+6. after all the implementation of the widgets finally added code in java to implment the operation in java in order to make the app working.

+   used the switch statement in order to implemnt the operations on the operands.

        10th june
    =================